 For the vast majority of testing, I connected the Razer Seiren Pro to my PC and my laptop using the (excellently sturdy) USB to miniUSB cable, and just used it across a couple of weeks of tasks.
 I ran it through some Skype calls and Google Hangouts video chats, I used it to record general audio and phone interviews using my voice and my phone’s internal speaker, I gave it a test drive using a hacked together version of Cortana on Windows 10 and my best American accent — the kind of stuff that a regular user might need.
 Setup is incredibly simple; Razer’s Synapse firmware update software installs automatically, but doesn’t have a great range of features to adjust — you can change the mic’s recording bitrate and that’s about it.

 What’s It Good At?

 regular mic — whether it’s a headset, or the tiny internal microphones of the smartphones and tablets we use every day, the Seiren Pro is just nek level.
-To test that, I lined up five different devices -- my trusty Aorus X5 gaming laptop,my little 12-inch Apple MacBook’s internal mic, the in-line microphone of my Plantronics Backbeat Sense headphones, the boom mic of my Sennheiser gaming headphones, and the Razer Seiren Pro.
-With all recording the same 10-second spoken phrase with around a metre’s air-gap -- just a regular snippet of text you might find here on Gizmodo -- here are the results (in order):
+To test that, I lined up five different devices — my trusty Aorus X5 gaming laptop,my little 12-inch Apple MacBook’s internal mic, the in-line microphone of my Plantronics Backbeat Sense headphones, the boom mic of my Sennheiser gaming headphones, and the Razer Seiren Pro.
+With all recording the same 10-second spoken phrase with around a metre’s air-gap — just a regular snippet of text you might find here on Gizmodo — here are the results (in order):

 What’s It Not Good At?